What Are Clauses?

 We couldn't play outside

-Based on the structure of dependent clauses, we can categorize them into three groups:
+Based on the structure of dependent clauses, they can be categorized into three groups:

-Non-finite clauses are a type of dependent clauses.
-The verb in non-finite clauses does not show tense or time.
+Non-finite clauses are a type of dependent clause in which the verb does not show tense or time.
 The verb in non-finite clauses can be:

 Look at the examples: